 Vol State Programs

+Step 1.
 Faculty may use the Vol State Study Abroad Program Application to propose a faculty-led study abroad program outside of the regular TnCIS summer schedule.
 Program applications are due October 15th each year for potential trips in the spring or summer of the following academic year.
-You will be invited to present your proposal to the International Committee at the November meeting.
+Present your proposal to the International Committee in November.

 - Signed Partnership Program Institutional Approval Form